Coping with Weeds

 Selective herbicides are also available in the form of “feed and weed” products which allow gardeners to deal with the weeds at the same time as fertilise the lawn resulting in healthier growth that is able to discourage further weeds.
 Check the instructions well on these products as some are suitable for Buffalo lawns and some are not.

-Winter Grass has specific needs as it is such a prolific seeder so specific herbicides are available containing both pre-emergent and post-emergent ingredients to stop seeds from germinating and so break the cycle.
+Winter Grass has particular needs as it is such a prolific seeder so specific herbicides are available containing both pre-emergent and post-emergent ingredients to stop seeds from germinating and so break the cycle.
 Winter Grass herbicides should only be used on established lawns but are generally safe for use on Buffalo.

-It is far more fun relaxing on the lawn then pulling weeds from it so be diligent but don’t become obsessed.
+It is far more fun relaxing on the lawn than pulling weeds from it so be diligent but don’t become obsessed.
 Aim for a beautiful, prickle-free lawn that everyone can enjoy, even if it does have a few weeds.
 The best way to do this is to keep the lawn healthy with regular mowing and fertilising.
 This will keep the lawn tight and allow it to cover any bare earth where seeds and weeds might otherwise grow.

 APPLYING HERBICIDES SAFELY & EFFECTIVELY